 If you wish to give a regular amount on a weekly, monthly, quarterly or annual basis for a minimum period of five years, please download and complete a Deed of Covenant Form (below.)
 At the end of each tax year (31st December in Jersey), you will be sent a tax certificate to sign, confirming the amount you have given.
 This certificate must be returned to the relevant Church Treasurer, who will submit the form to the Jersey Comptroller of Taxes to claim the tax element of your donation.

 If you would like to enter into a Deed of Covenant with St. Ouen’s Parish Church, please contact Julie Lewis, the Treasurer of St. Ouen’s Parish Church, who will advise you and send you the relevant paperwork.
 If you would like to enter into a Deed of Covenant with St. George’s Church, please contact Peter Bracegirdle, the Treasurer of St. George’s Church, who will advise you and send you the relevant paperwork.

-For more information, please visit the States of Jersey website page: Deed of Covenant Scheme for Charities
+For more information, visit the States of Jersey website page: Deed of Covenant Scheme for Charities

-- You may also set up a Standing Order to make these payments automatically.
+- You can also set up a Standing Order to make these payments automatically

 Other Ways to Give